 You can earn well with Ezoic, but eventually, I found it too labor-intensive on my side.
 In contrast, the Mediavine team manages all aspects of the ads for you, so you can focus on writing and promoting content.

 Another interesting avenue for how to make money with SEO is creating YouTube videos.

-Don’t forget that YouTube is its own search engine, just like Google Search.
-So you can use your SEO knowledge to get your own videos ranking high on YouTube.
+Don’t forget that YouTube is a search engine, just like Google Search.
+So you can use your SEO knowledge to get your videos ranking high on YouTube.